SigSegvSquad/chAI/README.md

 ### Navigation

--flask contains the files required for running the website -dataset_training contains python files we used to preprocess the Pushshift Reddit Dataset -model_training contains jupyter notebook files used to train the 2 models
+- flask contains the files required for running the website
+- dataset_training contains python files we used to preprocess the Pushshift Reddit Dataset
+- model_training contains jupyter notebook files used to train the 2 models